MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --merge

 	In paired-end mode, merge overlapping mates into a single and recalculate the quality scores.
-The overlap needs to be at least ``--merge-threshold`` nucleotides, with a maximum number of mismatches determined by ``--mm``.
+The overlap needs to be at least ``--merge-threshold`` nucleotides, with a maximum number of mismatches determined by ``--mismatch-mate``.
 This option has no effect in single-end mode.

 .. option:: --merge-threshold length